ShengaoYi/pgRouting_tutorial/Workbook.md

 ### Solving TSP in pgRouting
 - Explanation of the TSP algorithm
 - Practical examples

-### Working with Geospatial Data
-- Integrating GIS data with routing
-- Spatial queries and analysis

 ## Chapter 6: Practical Applications and Case Studies
 ### Real-World Examples and Use Cases